What is the CES Letter?

 Much of the information in the CES Letter is drawn from earlier critical and anti-LDS sources rather than original research.
 Many of the arguments trace back to nineteenth-century critics such as Philastus Hurlbut and Eber D. Howe, who were among the earliest opponents of the Church and actively sought material to discredit Joseph Smith.

 The CES Letter also relies heavily on later critics and writers, including John C. Bennett, Fawn Brodie, Jerald and Sandra Tanner, and more contemporary figures such as John Dehlin.
-In many cases, the CES Letter repackages these earlier arguments with updated language, selective quotations, and modern framing, rather than presenting new historical discoveries.
+In many cases, the CES Letter repackages these earlier arguments with updated language, selective quotations, and modern framing.
+It has very few new historical discoveries.

-As a result, the document largely recycles long-standing critical claims that have been debated for decades, often without engaging responses, additional context, or more recent scholarship that challenges those claims.
+As a result, the document largely recycles long-standing critical claims that have been debated for decades, without considering responses, additional context, or more recent scholarship that provides additional historical insight that challenges the claims.

 Who is the CES Letter for?